larrygoyeau/bubble_segmentation_Unet/README.md

 If you want to see how was done the training prosess, open the notbook 'train_model.ipynb', the code is adapted for colab.

-All the segmentation process is based on the framework 'segmentation modes' available here: https://github.com/qubvel/segmentation_models
+All the segmentation process is based on the framework 'segmentation models' available here: https://github.com/qubvel/segmentation_models